Sheraim/learning-journal/git.md

 git add [file name]
-git commit -m [what changes were made] git push origin master (syncs code to repo on GitHub)
+git commit -m [what changes were made] git push origin master (syncs code to repo on GitHub) git add . (when ran after "git status" command this will add all folders / files that appeared in the result

+# To Clone to Git

+Command
+git clone [URL to clone] (eg "git clone (https://github.com/Sheraim/learning-journal.git)